What are the best interview clothes for your job interview in a less formal work environment?

 Business casual wear includes pantsuits and tailored separates.
 A blazer or jacket with a tailored pair of pants is a good option.
 Women can also try a knee length skirt with an understated blouse.
 A smart dress with a pair of pumps also conveys the message of professionalism.

-Cotton, silks and blends are good fabric choices, avoid velvets and shimmery-type fabrics.
+Cotton, silks and blends are good fabric choices, avoid shimmery-type fabrics.
 Tailored knits and sweater sets are also appropriate clothes for a more casual look

 Shoes should be understated and practical.
 Very high stilettos, platform heels and big chunky shoes are inappropriate.
 You need to be able to walk comfortably in your shoes to give the impression of being confident and in control.